RCIC-UCI-Public/website-rcic/docs/source/storage/dfs.rst

   * Jobs transient input/output/error files
   * Large user-authored  or third-party software installations

+**What is abusive?**
+  * Directories with millions of files
+  * Storage a very large number of that are each < 2MB in size.
+  * Simultaneous read/write from 100s or 1000s of jobs.

 **Where to Store**
   Pick a location depending on the type of data (private or group access):

   :tt:`/pub/UCInetID`

     * is a unique *Private area*, never shared with other users
     * the organization of files and directories is up to the user
     * :red:`do NOT change this directory permissions`